ElliotMcGonigal/galaxyAge/README.md

 * HTML
 * CSS
 * jQuery-3.6.0
-## Description
-The user can enter an age to see how old they would be on Mercury, Venus, Mars, and Jupiter.
-This project serves as a practice for node, webpack, and TDD.
 ## Setup/Installation Requirements
 1. Set up a code environment (I use VSCode with Git Bash)
 2. In the command line enter: